 Septic Tank Camouflage

 Let’s face facts, a giant circle sitting on top of your yard is a little ugly.
-It’s a constant reminder of where your sewage is and it is a blemish on your landscaping.
+It’s a constant reminder of where your sewage is, and it is a blemish on your landscaping.
 But like that rear projection TV in your basement, you are stuck with it.
 So what do you do?

-If your septic tank cover is sticking out of the ground and you want to hide that big ol’ piece of plastic in the yard look no further than a fake rock cover.
+If your septic tank cover is sticking out of the ground and you want to hide that big ol’ piece of plastic in the yard, look no further than a fake rock cover.

-Septic Tank insurance
+Septic Tank Insurance

 The best thing to do is to call your insurance company and ask them if your policy covers septic system failure and sewage backup.
 Many insurance policies will require a writer on top of the home policy to cover such things.
-It’s an extra cost but pumps fail and it’s a better thing to have than to risk.
+It’s an extra cost, but pumps fail, and it’s a better thing to have than to risk.

-Final Thoughts on Septic Tank
+Final Thoughts on Houses with Septic Tanks